The Insider’s Guide to Scarborough Renaissance Festival In Waxahachie, Texas

 “We also have a pasta shop that has different pasta specials every day of the festival.
 So again, it’s a very different type of food than you normally encounter at a festival or an outdoor event like we are.”

-Festival goers can also stop in at 12 different pubs and taverns to slake their thirst.
+Festival goers can also stop in at more than a dozen different pubs and taverns to slake their thirst.

 “For those that are wanting a more in-depth experience, we actually offer twice daily beer tastings that are conducted by a certified cicerone.,” Helaine says.
 “The gentleman who conducts our beer tasting has been certified and he just does an excellent one-hour tasting event.
 In addition to that we also offer twice daily wine tastings as well.
 These are just outstanding ways to get a little bit more in-depth and have a really unique experience.”